S (Social) 1 페이지

 This situation results not only in significant loss of life, but also in serious human rights abuses such as forced labor, child labor, and exploitation of local communities in the mineral extraction process.
 Additionally, it contributes to major social issues, including environmental pollution.

+In July 2010, the United States Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which includes provisions regulating the use of conflict minerals.
 As of 2014, companies listed on U.S. stock exchanges are legally required to report annually to the Securities and Exchange Commission (SEC) by May 31 regarding their use of conflict minerals.
 These companies must disclose and report whether any conflict minerals are used in their products.
 Consequently, not only U.S.-listed companies but also domestic companies that supply products to them are subject to these regulations.

 TES Co., Ltd. views the human rights violations, child labor exploitation, and sexual violence occurring in conflict-affected areas of Africa (including the Democratic Republic of the Congo and nine neighboring countries) as serious ethical issues.